2. Attachment and Trust Instead Of Goodies

 The push is a 200-300 gram push to the side, not a blow.
 Most of the time I form my hand to the shape of an «open tulip» and push my dog with the finger tips, alternatively I also use the back side of my open hand.

-A correction must happen immediately, within a second, otherwise my dog does not connect the correction with his behaviour.
-Corrections which the dog do not understand lead to conflicts in the relationship and bond with the dog owner and to insecurity in the dog.
-With a correct correction my dog learns to assess his own behaviour and I take my responsibility as a mentor and coach.
+A correction must happen immediately, within a second, otherwise my dog will not associate the correction with his unwanted behavior.
+Corrections that the dog does not understand lead to conflicts in the relationship with the owner and to uncertainty in the dog.
+With proper correction, my dog learns to assess his own behaviour and I take on my responsibility as a mentor and coach.
+If the dog does not learn to assess the strength of its own behavior, it will never learn what is right.

-It is important to understand and differentiate that a correction applies to the here and now and is not a judgement or evaluation of the dog.
-As soon as the dog relaxes and shows the desired behaviour, I show my satisfaction.
-If I am 100% sure that there is no residual tension, I praise him calmly and authentically.
+It is important to understand and distinguish that a correction applies to the here and now and is not a condemnation or judgment of the dog.
+As soon as the dog relaxes and shows the desired behavior, I show my satisfaction.
+When I am 100% sure that there is no residual tension, I praise him calmly and authentically.
 Why only at this point?
-Because I do not under any circumstances want to praise him for his tension or residual tension, which could lead to erroneous connections in the dog’s brain.
+Because under no circumstances do I want to praise him for his tension or residual tension, which could lead to false associations in the dog.

-This way of dealing with stop-signals and corrections have proven successful, but do require sensitivity from the dog owner.
+This approach to dealing with corrections has proven effective, but it requires sensitivity on the part of the dog owner.

 Another recurring theme is «reward and punishment», which is closely related to stop-signals and corrections.
 Just as with corrections, punishment has nothing to do with violence, beating and destructive pressure.